chrisnoonan98675/site/xl-release/how-to/configure-the-xl-release-sql-repository-in-a-database.markdown

 The purpose for the embedded databases is the easy setup in evaluation and test environments.
 For production use, it is strongly recommended to use an industrial-grade external database server.
 The following databases are supported:

-* PostgreSQL version 9.6
+* PostgreSQL versions 9.3, 9.4, 9.5, 9.6, and 10.1

+  **Note:** The archiving database and the normal database must point to different external databases.
-* MySQL version 5.7
+* MySQL versions 5.5, 5.6, and 5.7
 * Oracle 11g
 * Microsoft SQL Server 2012 and later
-* DB2 version 10.5
+* DB2 versions 10.5 and 11.1

+  **Important:** To use DB2 as an external database, ensure you increase the `pagesize` to `32K`.

 To run XL Release in a cluster setup (Active/active or active/hot standby) it is required to have the repository stored in an external database.